-As the dawn began to break I hailed a yellow taxi cab and headed down town to the shuttle-bus pick up point.
+As the dawn began to break I hailed a yellow taxi cab and headed down town to a newly appointed shuttle-bus pick up point (as I wasn’t going to be at the airport as I’d said).
 In the hotel foyer, a Starbucks was serving aromatic cups of coffee to the early morning city slickers; some rushing to their office, some holding breakfast meetings and some donned in tight fitting running gear with white ear plugs draped around their necks grabbing a caffeine boost as part of their latest health kick.

-I sunk into a plush low level sofa and relished a comforting delicious drink and a palatable plate of food.
+I sunk into a plush low level sofa and relished the comfort of a delicious drink and a palatable plate of food.

-My Whistler Shuttle Bus pulled in on cue – rescuing me from my 24 hour ordeal!
+My Whistler Shuttle Bus pulled in on cue – appearing like a knight in shining armour the driver rescued me from my 24 hour ordeal.

 The scenery of Howe Sound was positively dreamy – With tantalizing views across the water to distant snowy mountain tops – my destination.

-We glided into Whistler and the driver took me to my door…
+We glided into Whistler and I was taken to my door…

-Where… once inside… I collapsed into a soft cosy bed for a catch-up nap, ready for my wonderful week in Whistler
+Where… I collapsed into a soft cosy bed for a catch-up nap, ready for my wonderful week in Whistler 🙂

 Have you had a simple journey turn into a convoluted adventure?